stratosphereips/StratosphereLinuxIPS/docs/usage.md

 You can run several instances of slips at the same time, and the output of each instance will be stored in ```output/```  directory.

-You can't run multiple instances of slips on the same interface

 Each instance of Slips will connect to redis server on a randomly generated port.

 When running ./kalipso.sh, you will be prompted with the following